 - The transnational consortium must consist of at least three independent eligible legal entities from at least three BlueBio partner countries listed in Annex 1. - The maximum project size consists of ten eligible partners.
 Industry or research institutes from partner or non-partner countries with own funds are not included in this number.
-Those "external contributors" have to be mentioned separately in the submission tool.
-"External contributors" have to upload a Letter of Commitment. - All proposals must involve both research organisations and industry (either as partner or as external contributor).
-Participation of SMEs is especially encouraged. - The application must be written in English. - Projects should have a maximum duration of 36 months. - The requested total budget cannot exceed 2 M € per proposal (requested funding). - Total requested budget of a country cannot exceed 60 % of the total eligible project budget in order to achieve balanced partnerships and ensure that responsibility and risks are shared.
+Within a project, a maximum number of five applicants from partner or non-partner countries who bring their own funds, will be accepted. - All proposals must involve both research organisations and industry.
+Participation of SMEs is especially encouraged. - The application must be written in English. - Projects should have a maximum duration of 36 months. - The requested funding cannot exceed 1.5 M € per proposal. - Total requested budget of a country cannot exceed 60 % of the total eligible project budget in order to achieve balanced partnerships and ensure that responsibility and risks are shared.